ATM2100/GuidedWalkThroughOfLinux/Guide.md

 # A Guided Walkthrough of Linux

-## Table of Contents

-##   Purpose

-##  The Basics
+##  The Starting Point

 ### History and Ecosystem of Linux
 The very abridged version of the history of Linux is that it was initially only developed by a single guy named Linus Torvalds.
 At the time, Unix was king of the market, and Torvalds decided to make an open-source Unix clone.
 Linux is not an operating system but a kernel.
 The "Linux operating system" has lost popularity over the years in favor of building an operating system on top of the Linux kernel.
 In the Linux community, these operating systems that share the Linux kernel are called "Distributions" or "Distros" for short.
 Some of the most common distros are Ubuntu, Debian, Arch, and Fedora.
 The easiest to learn is Ubuntu, but Debian and Fedora are not much harder and have generally been better in my experience.
 In this guide, you will be using Debian.

 ### Basics of Files and Their Structure
 Before there is anything to talk about in terms of details in Linux, one of the most important notions to grasp is that everything is a file.
-Files are files; executables are files, and folders are called directories on Linux and are files.
-The beginning of the Linux file system is `/,` and it is called the root directory.
+Files are files; executables are files, and folders are files (and are called directories).
+The beginning of the Linux file system is `/` and it is called the root directory.
 Every file (including directories) is located somewhere on the file system in relation to the `/` directory.
 For the most part, the root directory looks something like this:
 ```
 /bin
 /boot